-Power Open/Close Left Power Sliding Door - If
+Power Open/Close Left Power Sliding Door - If Equipped

-Push the LEFT Power Sliding Door button twice on the RKE Key Fob within five seconds to Power Open/Close the Left Power Sliding Door.
-If the button on the RKE Key

-Fob is pushed while the door is being power-closed, the door will reverse to the full open position.
+Push the left power sliding door button twice on the key fob within five seconds to power open/close the left power sliding door.
+If the button on the key fob is pushed while the door is being power-closed, the door will reverse to the full open position.

-If the vehicle is locked and the Vehicle Security Alarm is armed, pushing the LEFT Power Sliding Door button twice unlocks the power sliding door and disarms Vehicle Security Alarm.
+If the vehicle is locked and the vehicle security alarm is armed, pushing the left power sliding door button twice unlocks the power sliding door and disarms the vehicle security alarm.